sandbergja/evergreen_holdings_gem/README.md

     conn = EvergreenHoldings::Connection.new 'http://libcat.linnbenton.edu'

-Check on the availability for the TCN of your choosing:
+Check on the availability for the Record ID of your choosing:

     status = conn.get_holdings 1234